ppy/osu-wiki/news/2023/2023-05-24-new-featured-artist-tephe.md

 Check out both of **tephe**'s masterpieces from [their Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/361)! ...or just scroll down.

-If you've never heard **tephe**'s sound before, experiencing it through [peppy](https://osu.ppy.sh/users/2)'s mouse-only gameplay is the best way to do it:
+If you've never heard **tephe**'s sound before, experiencing it through ::peppy::{ user-id=2 }'s mouse-only gameplay is the best way to do it:

 <div align="center">
     <video width="95%" controls>